Halidzor: Period of the Independent Republic of Armenia

 In the early years of the independence of the Republic of Armenia, Halidzor was included in the Goris region, and since 1995 in the Syunik province, which includes the former Goris region.
 Since 2015, the settlement has been included in the enlarged Tatev Municipality of Syunik province.

-Historical and Cultural Monuments
+Historical heritage sites

 The standing church of Saint Minas, built in 1611, is located in the old village of Halidzor.
 2 km southwest of the village is the famous Harants Desert, in the vicinity are the church called "Khachin Khut", the "Poghos-Petros" chapel, a number of old settlements: "Halidzor", "Karmir", "Haykashen", "Haykatap", Hale, Old Shenategh (Old Settlement), as well as the cemetery with many khachkars.
 On the left bank of Vorotan, in the gardens, there is a preserved inscription erected on a rock in 1265.
 Harsnadzor observation point is one of the most visited historical and cultural monuments of Halidzor.

 Demographics

-Population

-The Statistical Committee of Armenia reported its population was 707 in 2010, up from 602 at the 2001 census.
+The village had 707 inhabitants in 2010, up from 602 in 2001.

-Features

-The village hosts a station of the Wings of Tatev - the world's longest non-stop double track aerial tramway.

-Economy
+Economy and culture

 The population is engaged in farming, gardening, animal husbandry and beekeeping.